LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 SELECT DISTINCT ?affiliateLabel ?affiliatepicture ?NFDILabel ?coordinates  ( ?NFDILabel AS ?layer)
 #Show me the label, image, and coordinates of the affiliate parties.
 #Show me the NFDI label as well, using the NFDILabel as a layer filter.
+#The layer filter lets you choose which NFDI to display on the map.
+#The result list will look like this (Deutsche Nationalbibliothek/commons:DNB.svg/	NFDI4Culture/Point(8.683333333 50.131111111))

 WHERE
 {